Backcountry Gurus – Al Powell

 Al Powell is a true hero for many reasons.
 But there could hardly be a better Backcountry Guru for our family issue.
-Several generations of Powells are committed mountain athletes and have a serious talent for uphill adventure in their genes.
+Several generations of Powells are committed mountain guides and athletes and have a serious talent for uphill adventure in their genes.

 There can be no doubt Al is from Yorkshire: he’s refreshingly blunt, and rarely erratic or excitable.
 He has a calm, no-nonsense, down-to-earth approach that hides the achievements of a lifetime in the mountains behind a curtain of understated northern modesty.